GavinMendelGleason/blog/entries/entity_resolution.md

 candidates over a more extensive corpus (and how to find thresholds for merger).

-In TerminusDB we start with a schema definition:
+In TerminusDB we start with a schema definition.
+We are going to be comparing symphonies so we will need a number of optional fields which are usually present in these types of works.

 ```json
 { "@type" : "Class",